-Capital One will increase your credit limit after you pay your 5th billing statement.
-If you continue to pay on time and keep your account in good standing, they will then refund your deposit and move you to an unsecured card.
+Capital One may increase your Capital One Platinum Secured credit limit after you make several consecutive payments on time.
+If you continue to pay on time and keep your account in good standing, Capital One may also refund your deposit and automatically upgrade you to an unsecured card.
 The deposit is refunded to you in the form of a credit on your account though.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

 Please keep in mind that editorial and user-generated content on this page is not reviewed or otherwise endorsed by any financial institution.
 In addition, it is not a financial institution’s responsibility to ensure all posts and questions are answered.

 Ad Disclosure: Certain offers that appear on this site originate from paying advertisers, and this will be noted on an offer’s details page using the designation "Sponsored", where applicable.
 Advertising may impact how and where products appear on this site (including, for example, the order in which they appear).
 At WalletHub we try to present a wide array of offers, but our offers do not represent all financial services companies or products.